 Jamaica has a wide choice of diving spots, most just a few minutes from the shore.
 And because the Caribbean Sea is usually calm, it is often possible to dive all year round, depending on the weather, of course.

 What you are likely to see on your dive depends on where you are in Jamaica.
-Fort those going out on boats, Port Royal boasts a variety of wrecks (some creepier than others) of ships that never made it to port.
-You’ll see the boats railings turned into coral homes, and eye Barracudas as you try to peep into the shipwreck.
+For those going out on boats, Port Royal boasts a variety of wrecks (some creepier than others) of ships that never made it to port.
+You’ll see the boats railings turned into coral homes, and spot barracudas as you try to peep into the shipwreck.

 Off Montego Bay, there is a popular spot for divers to see a plane that crashed some years ago.
 The more experienced ones are able to enter the plane at different points and see how marine life have made the wreck their home.
 Other spots include Surprise Reef, Shark’s Reef and Stingray City.
-Secrets reef and nearby locations that host coral nurseries, are becoming a delight due to the hard work of Montego Bay Marine Park.
+The Secrets reef and nearby locations that host coral nurseries are turning out to be popular attractions due to the hard work of Montego Bay Marine Park.